Texans go to the polls under sweeping new voting restrictions - NewsBreak

 “We’re concerned that’s going to have a chilling effect on voters who are already vulnerable, like voters with disabilities,” Griffith said.
 “That can already be a difficult process at the polls and all of these new requirements, these new potential criminal charges, are just going to compound that difficulty that these voters face.”

-The post Texans go to the polls under sweeping new voting restrictions appeared first on Florida Phoenix .
+The post Texans go to the polls under sweeping new voting restrictions appeared first on Pennsylvania Capital-Star .